Jsong1836/Composite-Stress-Index/README.md

 "S5": Forex market
 "S6": Commodity market

-For now, 3 sub-index of stress for each market are selected based on correlation and impulse response analysis.
+For now, 3 sub-indexes of stress for each market are selected based on correlation and impulse response analysis (VAR, VECM).
+Hence, 3 sub-indexes of
+6 segments of financial market requires 18 sub-indexes.